metaa938-jpg/data-conversion/README.md

-this codes explains a data conversiom
+this codes explains a data conversion